fasrc/helmod/doc/HOWTO.md

 Note that this breaks convention and uses `$USER` for the `RELEASE` instead of `fasrc01` -- this is to avoid people clobbering each other during a demo.
 The `amhello` example can be used to test all app types, even though the dependencies are not real.

+Unless you have a reason to build with the newer compilers or you need to build against MPI, just set `TYPE=Core`.

 ## Get the source code